hyperform-dev/hyperform/README.md

 ```

 Deploy or update all functions with the following command.
-The setting for new functions is 256MB RAM, 60 second timeout.
+New functions are deployed with 256MB RAM, 60 second timeout.

 `$ hf deploy ./file.js`